-If you will be taking the train tour, the first day of the trip is via Amtrak, and 2 carry-on's are consistent with their policy.
+If your tour includes the train via Amtrak, 2 carry-on’s are consistent with their policy.
 Please, always keep your essentials with you, such as ID, money, prescriptions, water bottle, glasses, etc.

 If you are touring with us as a part of a greater trip and have larger suitcases, you can leave your luggage at the Amtrak train station.
-Upon return to Seattle or Portland, we will drop you back at the train station so you can collect your bags.
+Upon your return to Seattle or Portland, we will bring you to the train station so you can collect your bags.
 Additionally, most hotels will store luggage if you are a confirmed guest either pre or post tour.

 Always.
 As much as Eastern Washington is known for the sunshine, there may be occasional rain showers.
 We wish we could control the weather; we are working on it!
 Please bring a light wind/waterproof jacket just in case.

-Our tours typically accommodate between 6 – 20 people.
+We offer private group and custom tour options available year round.
+For our pre-scheduled departure dates, the tours accomodate less than 12 people.
 If you have a larger group, please contact us directly so we can ensure we can meet your groups needs.

 It is our belief that gratuities are a direct reflection of the level and quality of service received.
 It is customary to extend gratuities as a sign of your appreciation on the last day.
-The following is a recommended industry standard: $5-$7 per person per day for the escort and driver.
+The following is a recommended industry standard for private and small group tours: $10-$15 per person per day for the driver/guide.

 We are also known as a “receptive operator”.
 Should you seek these services please reach out to the contact information above.

 Yes!
-Please contact us directly and we can customize itineraries specific to your group’s needs.
-We welcome Washington Wine enthusiasts (or those curious), friends and family, corporate retreats, employee incentive trips, ladies getaways and all others interested in the ease of inclusive packags with our escorted and group tours.
+Please contact us directly.
+All of our itineraries are customizable to you and your companions needs.
+We welcome your travel pod, Washington Wine enthusiasts (or those curious), friends and family, corporate retreats, employee incentive trips, ladies getaways and all others interested in the ease of inclusive packages with our escorted and group tours.

-While we don't sell travel insurance directly and highly encourage it, we do recommend purchasing travel insurance through Allianz Travel Insurance.
+While we don’t sell travel insurance directly and highly encourage it, we do recommend purchasing travel insurance through Travel Safe.